 Popularity in mindfulness has grown in the past few years and its benefits are incredible.
 Studies have shown that after only 5 days of mindfulness training, there were measurable improvements in productivity and the finished product.
-Practicing mindfulness may be the best tool you can have when trying to find out how to overcome laziness.
+Practicing mindfulness may be the best tool for overcoming laziness.

 You can practice laziness in a number of ways.
 Some use meditation, others use commitment techniques.
 Find what works for you and practice mindfulness techniques to boost your productivity.

-Knowing how to overcome laziness can feel impossible.
+How to overcome laziness when you are naturally inclined to it?
+It can feel impossible.
 We slip into lazy habits and it gets us stuck and unable to move forward.
-To make progress, we need to understand how to overcome laziness.
-These simple techniques can help us unstick ourselves from our laziness and start moving towards our goals.
+However, to make progress in life, we need to overcome our laziness.
+These simple techniques can help us unstick ourselves from our lazy ways and start moving towards our goals.

 Copyright © 2012-2019 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.